Management and Security

 HTML remote control (legacy)

-HTML remote control was introduced in Ivanti® Endpoint Manager powered by Landesk 9.5.
+HTML remote control was introduced in Ivanti® Endpoint Manager 9.5.
 Endpoint Manager 2018.1 replaced this HTML remote control version with an updated remote control engine designed around HTML 5 Web Sockets.
-For more information, see HTML remote control WS.
+For more information, see Remote control.

 This legacy HTML remote control still works with in version 2018.1, though we recommend you use the new remote control for enhanced security and speed.